mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 and will not be active.
 This is an optional property.

 @prop [pinned] {boolean}
-If present and true, then new tab will be pinned as an app-tab.
+If present and true, then the new tab will be pinned as an app-tab.

 @prop [onOpen] {function}
 A callback function that will be registered for 'open' event.